 Try mashed sweet potatoes or simply bake a sweet potato as a side to your meal.
 Sweet potato can be pureed to incorporate into sauces and condiments, and it blends well into soups or stews for rich flavor.

-Create healthy meal plans designed for your metabolic type and the season and discover the super-foods that can bring you better health and a longer life.
+Create healthy meals designed for your metabolic type and the season with my Ayurveda Meal Plan!
+Discover the super-foods that can bring you better health and a longer life.
+Try the first two weeks for free!

 1. J Agric Food Chem.
 2007 Dec 12;55(25):10067-80.